(1,1) non-L-space knots are persistently foliar: Preparations

 \subsection{(1,1) knots and (1,1) diagrams}

 A (1,1) knot is a knot that admits a (1,1) diagram, or doubly pointed genus one Heegaard diagram $(\Sigma,\alpha,\beta,z,w)$, where $\Sigma$ denotes the Heegaard torus, $\alpha,\beta$ the curves of the Heegaard diagram, and $z,w$ the basepoints.
 The knot is recovered from the diagram by taking properly embedded, boundary parallel arcs in each Heegaard solid torus connecting the basepoints $z,w$, while avoiding the compression disks bounded by $\alpha,\beta$ respectively.
 We assume the torus $\Sigma$ and the two curves $\alpha,\beta$ are oriented.
-Moreover, we assume the ambient space to be a rational homology sphere, i.e. $S^3$ or some lens space.
+Moreover, \textbf{we assume the ambient space to be a rational homology sphere}, i.e. $S^3$ or some lens space.

 A (1,1) diagram is called reduced if each bigon contains a basepoint.
 According to~\cite{rasmussen2005knot}, a reduced (1,1) diagram can be put in a standard form and parametrized by a 4-tuple $(p,q,r,s)$ (see Figure~\ref{fig:reduced11}, where we say $\alpha$ is put in \textbf{standard position}).
-However, not all such 4-tuples give a (1,1) diagram, since here $\beta$ needs to be an essential simple closed curve.
-We refer the readers to subsection 2.1 of~\cite{lyu2024knot} for a detailed discussion of (1,1) diagrams, where we defined sink/source tubes (\cite{lyu2024knot}, Definition 2.6) to analyze the diagrams (which we will use later).
+Now $\alpha$ cuts $\beta$ into several arcs.
+The $\beta$-arcs connecting the same side of $\alpha$ are called \textbf{rainbow arcs}, and the $\beta$-arcs connecting different sides of $\alpha$ are called \textbf{vertical arcs}.
+The reduced (1,1) diagram is called \textbf{non-simple} if it contains rainbow arcs.